robbert-vdh/yabridge/README.md

     doesn't always update the reparented window's client area when the window gets resized.
 The current workaround works much better than not doing anything at all, but it isn't fully reliably yet.
+- Fix implementation bugs:
+  - Serum's GUI has redrawing issues when using XEmbed, even though it doesn't have this issue when running in a standalone window or when simply reparenting the window without XEmbed.
+None of the other plugin's I've tried have this issue, so it might have something to do with d2d1 or the way Serum uses it.
 - Add missing details if any to the architecture section.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.